 - Greet Customers – Put on a happy face, solve problems, answer questions

 Training includes walk-throughs for a typical day.
 For example, employees might come to work and start doing dishes.
-When that’s done, they perform general restaurant cleaning duties, clean the dining room, take apart, and cleanse the broiler.
+When that’s done, they perform general restaurant cleaning duties, clean the dining room, take apart, and cleanse the broiler (a curriculum that has been adopted by Five Guys University as well).
 That’s followed by taking orders and performing general cashier and drive-thru duties.
 Working as a crew member also might entail making sandwiches in the back on the prep line.

 Burger King Gateway’s Other Training Programs